Ciprofloxacin (By mouth)

-You should not use this medicine if you have had an allergic reaction to ciprofloxacin or to any other fluoroquinolone antibiotic (such as levofloxacin, moxifloxacin, norfloxacin, ofloxacin, Avelox®, Floxin®, Levaquin®, or Noroxin®) Do not use this medicine together with tizanidine (Zanaflex®).
+You should not use this medicine if you have had an allergic reaction to ciprofloxacin or to any other fluoroquinolone antibiotic (such as levofloxacin, moxifloxacin, norfloxacin, ofloxacin, Avelox®, Floxin®, Levaquin®, or Noroxin®).
+Do not use this medicine together with tizanidine (Zanaflex®).
+This medicine should not be used in patients who have myasthenia gravis.

-The extended-release tablet (Cipro® XR) is NOT the same as the regular-release tablet (Cipro®) or liquid (Cipro®).
+- The extended-release tablet (Cipro® XR, Proquin® XR) is not the same as the regular-release tablet (Cipro®) or liquid (Cipro®).
 Use the exact medicine that your doctor prescribed.
 Do not use a different medicine, even if the names look alike.

-You may take this medicine with or without food.
+- You may take this medicine with or without food.
 Do not take this medicine with milk, yogurt, or other dairy products.
-Do not drink any juice with calcium added when you take this medicine.
+Do not drink any juice with added calcium when you take this medicine.
 You may have dairy products or juice as part of a larger meal and then take this medicine with that meal.
-If you use antacids, sucralfate (Carafate®), or mineral supplements and multivitamins with calcium, iron, or zinc, take ciprofloxacin at least 2 hours before or 6 hours after these medicines.

 If a dose is missed:

-If you miss a dose or forget to use your medicine, use it as soon as you can.
+- If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.
-Do not take more than one extended-release tablet (Cipro® XR) each day.
+Do not take more than 1 extended-release tablet (Cipro® XR, Proquin® XR) each day.

-Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
+- Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 You may store the oral liquid at room temperature or in the refrigerator.
 Do not freeze.
 Do not keep the oral liquid for more than 14 days.
+Throw away any liquid that you do not use after 14 days.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.